apache/logging-log4cxx/src/site/markdown/performance.md

 from the calling thread to the background thread.

-When logging floating point values from a high priority thread, the LOG4CXX_[level]_FMT series of macros impose the least overhead.
+When logging floating point values from a high priority thread, and you cannot use a background thread to format and write the log data, the LOG4CXX_[level]_FMT series of macros impose the least overhead.